-Ryanair announces record Summer 2022 schedule from Belgium
+Ryanair announces record Summer 2022 schedule from Belgium: 121 destinations, 17 based aircraft

-During a press conference, held today, Ryanair announced its largest ever Summer 2022 schedule form both Brussels and Charleroi airport.
-The low-cost airline will add 20 new destinations totaling 121 destinations from both airports.
+During a press conference held today (2 March), Ryanair announced its largest-ever Summer 2022 schedule from both Brussels and Charleroi airport.
+The low-cost airline will add 20 new destinations for a total of 121 (105 from Charleroi and 16 from Brussels).

-Ryanair calculated its total investment in Belgium to € 2 billion, supporting more than 560 highly paid aviation jobs and over 7.000 indirect jobs, driving Belgium’s post Covid tourism and jobs recovery.
+Ryanair calculated its total investment in Belgium to be € 2 billion, supporting more than 560 highly paid aviation jobs and over 7,000 indirect jobs, driving Belgium’s post-Covid tourism and jobs recovery.

-“Brussels’ citizens and visitors can now book a well-deserved Summer break enjoying Ryanair’s low fares to the widest choice of destinations to the beaches of France, Italy, Portugal and Spain,” Ryanair CEO Michael O’Leary said.
+“Brussels’ citizens and visitors can now book a well-deserved summer break enjoying Ryanair’s low fares to the widest choice of destinations to the beaches of France, Italy, Portugal and Spain,” Ryanair CEO Michael O’Leary said.

-“Brussels South Charleroi Airport will receive an additional aircraft (from 14 to 15 aircraft), committing towards growth and recovery for Charleroi,” O’Leary said.
+“Brussels South Charleroi Airport will receive one additional aircraft (from 14 to 15 aircraft), committing towards growth and recovery for Charleroi,” O’Leary said.

-“Ryanair’s growth in Brussels, however, remains difficult following the Belgian Government’s proposal to introduce a fake €2 eco tax on all European flights that delays recovery, risks employment and damages traffic between Belgium and the rest of Europa,” O’Leary objected.
+“Ryanair’s growth in Brussels, however, remains difficult following the Belgian Government’s proposal to introduce a fake €2 eco-tax on all European flights, that delays recovery, risks employment and damages traffic between Belgium and the rest of Europa,” O’Leary objected.
+The number of Brussels-based aircraft remains at two.

+In this period of high oil prices, Ryanair managed to hedge fuet at $55 a barrel for the fiscal year 2023 and $74 a barrel for the fiscal year 2024.

+Ryanair has now 55 new Boeing 737 MAX 8-200 aircraft and will get 10 more in March and April.

 New destinations from Brussels South Charleroi Airport: